sid-agrawal/OSmosis/scripts/bench/README.md

 1. Choose which test configurations to run: in the script set, the `selected_tests` variable
 2. From within the virtualenv: `sudo -E env PATH=$PATH python run_benchmarks.py`
     - `sudo` is needed for the script to access `/dev/ttyUSB0` & `/dev/ttyUSB0`, and copy build images to `/srv/tftp`
+    - Alternatively, to run a process in the background that will not be killed when the ssh session closes: `bash ./run`
 3. Results are saved to `benchmarks.csv`